IBM/ibm-cloud-functions-serverless-iot-openfridge/docs/OPENWHISK.md

 ## Create custom triggers and rules

-### Create the trigger for the feed action
+- Create the trigger for the feed action:

-- Create the trigger:

   ```bash
   wsk trigger create openfridge-feed-trigger \